 Web servers often give full version information in a HTTP Header by default.
 For example Apache will show something like this:

 In my opinion there is no real reason or need to show this much information and, I definitely do not think it should be the default.
 It is easy to look up particular vulnerabilities once you know the version number.
 Some people at Apache disagree, and have even gone so far as adding this to the official documentation:

 Now personally I disagree, and certainly when they are sending detailed version information and the OS information.
-Security by obscurity shouldn't been your only form of defence, but that doesn't mean security is any better by willing stating you're running vulnerably versions of software, if you haven't been able to upgrade them yet!
+Security by obscurity shouldn't be your only form of defence, but that doesn't mean security is any better by willing stating you're running vulnerably versions of software, if you haven't been able to upgrade them yet!
 Granted there are ways of finger-printing the server (e.g. an Apache server will send certain headers and in certain order) but that's not 100% reliable and even then it won't give up OS information.
 So I recommend removing this header, or when this is not possibly (e.g. for Apache) then at least changing it to provide the minimum information.

 Apache by default will also give server signature information on certain error pages.
 For example the default 404 page will show that you are running Apache and potentially the webmaster e-mail address you have configured.
 Again this is unnecessary information for the web server to show in my opinion.

 Other back end servers (e.g. Jboss, NodeJs, PHP) also set the "X-Powered-By" HTTP Header by default, which similarly is an unnecessary risk to display the software you are using.
 It's of no benefit to your website visitors so switch them off.

 The following settings in Apache will reduce server headers:

 There will be equivalent settings for other web servers and this link may help with the most common ones.